 Christmas Island

 A brief 72 hour visit to this Indian Ocean island served as an intermission on my Western Australia trip.
 The two full days at my disposal were more than enough to see the natural wonders; That is five bird endemics, plus two breeding endemics that disperse in the oceans outside of breeding season.
 In addition to these a hawk that is not yet split, an endemic flying fox and crabs in various colors and shapes.
 And yes, the endemic gecko, the only native reptile that still survives but is on the verge of extinction.
 The first 6 photos represent some of the most desired species on the trip.
-Uploading of photos is ongoing.

 Western Australia

 20 years have passed since my first and only visit to Aussieland.
 Back then parts of the southeast corner were covered including Tasmania.
 Ever since I have felt a great need to go back and explore further, and now the time had come.
 4 weeks spent solo from Cape Range 1100 kms north of Perth down to the southwest corner and some red-sand outback in between.
 Of the current 21 WA bird endemics 18 were within reach and all were bagged, as were my most desired mammal and reptilian targets.
 A 4-day interlude at Christmas Island was built into my itinerary (separate gallery to come).
 The first 6 photos represent some of the most interesting species on the trip.
-Uploading of photos will resume soon.

 Sri Lanka